tyler-technologies-oss/forge-design-system/docs/components/app-bar/menu-button/menu-button.md

 ---
 title: Menu button
 sidebar_custom_props:
-  shortDescription: The Menu Button is used in the omnibar to control the visibility of the navigation drawer.
+  shortDescription: The Menu Button is used in the app bar to control the visibility of the navigation drawer.
   thumbnail: ./img/all-components/app-bar-menu-button-mini.png
 ---

-# Omnibar menu button
+# App bar menu button

 <ComponentVisual storybookUrl="https://forge.tylerdev.io/main/?path=/docs/components-app-bar-menu-button--docs">